 Effortless and obvious in a genre known to be careful and cryptic, Insta-poetry speaks to people in a way that feels like it understands them.
 But more important, in a way that's easy for them to understand.

-So when another one of these poems popped up on my feed, I thought to myself:
+So when another one of these words-on-white-space poems popped up on my feed, I thought to myself:

 "That doesn't look so hard."

 In poking fun at the Insta-poet, I had become an Insta-poet.
-And what was worse at the time...
-I didn’t even know it.
+And it pains me to say it but, at the time, I didn’t even know it.

-There are millions of Insta-poets around the world, but most follow the same rules:
+There are millions of Insta-poets around the world, but most seemed to follow the same rules of the game:

-- Use a pen name (not too many syllables, or initials preferably).
+- Use a pen name (not too many syllables or, even better, just initials).

-- Be elusive and mysterious (don't reveal your face).
+- Be elusive with your identity (never reveal your face).

 I published a new “poem” every day that, if it wasn't deep, at least sounded the part.

-After a few months of subjecting my poetry to the feedback loop of filled-up hearts (i.e. Instagram Likes), the algorithm inspired a style that seemed to resonate with people.
+After a few months subjecting my poetry to the feedback loop of filling up empty hearts (getting Likes), the algorithm pushed me to a style that seemed to resonate with people.

-I could've followed and unfollowed people to grow a much larger following—but what I wanted was fans.
+I could've followed and unfollowed people to grow a much larger following—but what I wanted was fans like the greats of micro-poetry had.

 And fans I found.